On the Integral Part of A-Motivic Cohomology: Mixed -motives and their extension modules

 \section{Mixed $A$-motives and their extension modules}

 We discuss here the notion of mixedness for Anderson $A$-motives.
-In the case where $A$ is a polynomial algebra, the definition of {\it pure} $t$-motives is traced back to the work of Anderson \cite[1.9]{anderson}.
-The definition of {\it mixed} $A$-motives appeared only recently in the work of Hartl-Juschka \cite[\S 3]{hartl-juschka} under the condition that the place $\infty$ has degree one and the base field $R=F$ is algebraically closed.
+In the case where $A$ is a univariate polynomial algebra, the definition of \emph{pure} $t$-motives is traced back to the work of Anderson \cite[1.9]{anderson}. \emph{Mixed} $A$-motives were first mentioned in the talk of Pink at the Arbeitstagung in Bonn from 1997\footnote{Available at the address \href{https://people.math.ethz.ch/~pink/ftp/HS-AT97.pdf}{https://people.math.ethz.ch/~pink/ftp/HS-AT97.pdf}.}.
+A systematic study, however, appeared only recently in the work of Hartl--Juschka \cite[\S 3]{hartl-juschka} under the condition that the place $\infty$ has degree one and the base field $R=F$ is algebraically closed.
 Our presentation deals with the most general case: arbitrary curve $C$ and place $\infty$, and over an arbitrary base field $F$.
 Compared to \cite{taelman} or \cite{hartl-juschka}, the new difficulty is to deal with non perfect fields $F$, since then, the slope filtration for isocrystals does not necessarily split.